-Previously known as HPM175N
+Previously known as HPM175N Practicum - Massage Therapy for Special Populations

 1 Credit (1 Practicum - 45 Hours)

 Practicum consisting of 45 hours of hands-on experience with emphasis on massage for special populations under supervision of an instructor.
 Students must earn a grade of C or better to pass this course.
 Students who fail will not be allowed to repeat this course.
 Students who withdraw with instructor consent may retake this course only once with instructor consent.
 Prerequisites: Mandatory requirements specific to LMT175N must be met before enrollment; instructor consent.